 Medical certificates are not required if seeking Special Consideration for internal assessment, and are only required for Special Consideration in Final Examinations if impairment is due to illness or injury.

-If you are concerned that you might have COVID‑19 – call the COVID‑19 Healthline, Student Health, or your own GP for advice about getting tested.
+If you are concerned that you might have COVID‑19, call the COVID‑19 Healthline, Student Health, or your own GP for advice about getting tested.

 Important phone numbers